Organization Tips to Make Your Pottery Studio Shine

 • Make sure that you have enough storage space as well for everything that you have, including clay scraps.
 It also may include dry clay and the glazes that you need

-• You should consider putting the objects that need to be dried on their own shelf as well, and make sure it’s got enough space that it won’t be jostled when drying
+• You should consider putting the objects that need to be dried on their shelf as well, and make sure it’s got enough space that it won’t be jostled when drying

 • Work to utilize the space that you currently have as your studio, and from there, if you ever want to expand on this, you totally can.
-Plus, if you have it in a space that you’re already using, you will be more liable to use it. some people want to use their spare bedrooms or even a porch that you can put together in order to make your pottery studio
+Plus, if you have it in a space that you’re already using, you will be more liable to use it. some people want to use their spare bedrooms or even a porch that you can put together to make your pottery studio

 Pottery Studio